Soria-c/holbertonschool-machine_learning/unsupervised_learning/gan/README.md

- So if a given latent vector ℓ0 furnishes a realistic picture person0\=generator(ℓ0), then for a small latent vector ε, the new latent vector ℓ0\+ε will furnish a picture person1\=generator(ℓ0\+ε) that is very close from person0.
+ So if a given latent vector ℓ0 furnishes a realistic picture person0\=generator(ℓ0), then for a small latent vector ε, the new latent vector ℓ0 \+ ε will furnish a picture person1\=generator(ℓ0\+ε) that is very close from person0.